Learning Designers have 3 Choices Regarding Mobile Learning [#mLearning]

 APRIL 14, 2010

 The sale and use of mobile handheld devices has soared over the last few years.
 The 2010 Horizon Report predicts that mobile technology will be mainstream by the end of this year.
 This Guardian Weekly article , for example, reports on the massive rise of mobile phone use in Africa.
 2 The language learning picture.
-IATEFL online interview about mobile learning with me.
+3 The mobile devices picture.
+Tweet This!

 5 Rapid Authoring Tools To Publish Courses For Your iPads